ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/managing_databases_users.md

 ## Reset the root user password

-If the MySQL root password has been lost or forgotten, it can be a problem.
+Losing your MySQL root password can be a problem.
 Luckily there is a fairly quick solution to reset the root password with minimal downtime.

-Stop MySQL and start it without grant tables so we can log in without the password.
+Stop MySQL, and start it without 'grant tables' so you can login without the password.
 Log into MySQL as root:

 ```console
   service mysql stop